-As the demand for hair transplant increases, so does the need for better techniques.
+As the demand for hair transplants in Turkey increases, so does the need for better techniques.
 The hair transplant industry generally calls for advancements.
 Could be the competition or the passion for the field, but it seems new innovations keep popping up.
 One such technique is the DHI Choi FUE.

 But, this does not mean that every innovation is a breakthrough.
 Some variations might enhance on a particular aspect, but at the cost of another.
 So at what cost is DHI Choi FUE operating?